alelievr/Modern-Rendering-Introduction/EuclideanSpace.md

 ![](Media/Recordings/Euclidean%20Space%2002.gif)

 The last thing missing we need to choose before starting to place objects into our space is the handedness, this mean in which direction our axises points.
-Since this course is built using D3D12 as main graphic API, we'll adopt the left-handed Y-up convention.
 Imagine your right hand with your thumb pointing along the X-axis, your index finger along the Y-axis (pointing upwards), and your middle finger curled along the Z-axis.
 This configuration defines the positive direction for each axis.

 ![Handedness](Media/Images/handedness.png) (source: [Bevy documentation](https://bevy-cheatbook.github.io/fundamentals/coords.html))

+For this course we'll adopt the left-handed Y-up convention but you can use whichever you prefer as long as you're not mixing conventions during transformations operations.

 With this foundational understanding of Euclidean space in hand, we're now equipped to explore what we can do with Vectors!